Ukraine crisis: How successful were India's repatriation efforts? | DW | 11.03.2022

 About 76 flights belonging to the Indian Armed Forces, Air India and private carriers such as IndiGo, SpiceJet and Air India Express were used in Operation Ganga.

-The Ministry of External Affairs pledged in a statement that the search for Indian citizens who may have been left behind or stranded in other areas would continue.
+The External Affairs Ministry pledged in a statement that the search for Indian citizens who may have been left behind or stranded in other areas would continue.

 However, during the United Nations Security Council vote condemning Russia's aggression in Ukraine, India abstained from voting.
 New Delhi then abstained from another vote in the UN General Assembly.